mvanbrab/water-level/doc/water-level-receiver-software.md

 - "vol_l": the volume in liters;
 - "vol_percent": the volume as percentage;
 - "low: the LOW indicator (true/false).

-Note: The MQTT output is more general than the earlier ThingSpeak output.
-If desired, it is possible at the MQTT server to forward the payload, after conversion, towards ThingSpeak.

 ## Testing